 - Anything above RM1,000 CAN’T be claimed.
 So spend your money wisely, mothers.

 - It’s only available for women who paid tax.
 So men CAN’T claim this tax, which is fair because you guys don’t produce milk.

 - You are only allowed to claim the money once every two years.
 So, if you claim the amount in 2021, the next claim can only be made in 2023.

 5. Additional tax relief for the ex-husband who pays for alimony to ex-wife

 Yup, a maximum relief of RM4,000 can be claimed by a husband who pays for alimony to his ex-wife.
 But, if there's no legally binding agreement, it can't qualify as tax relief.
 So, make sure that your affairs are in order.

 When it comes to claiming tax relief, many people got this part wrong.
 LHDN states in the Income Tax Act that the tax relief for sports equipment is only eligible for those used in sporting activities defined in the Sports Development Act 1997.
 This is to encourage you to live a healthier life.

-This means equipment like dumbbell, shuttlecocks, nets, rackets, golf set, and more are considered sports equipment.
+This means equipment like dumbbells, shuttlecocks, nets, rackets, golf sets, and more are considered sports equipment.
 Meanwhile, jerseys, sports shoes, pants, swimsuits are considered as sports attire, which means you can’t claim a lifestyle tax relief.

 You may be dissatisfied and said, “How to swim without swimsuits?” or “Are we supposed to run barefoot?”.
 But hey, that’s the requirements and if you look at the dictionary, these two words - attire and equipment, have a different meaning.
 If you’re stubborn, you can still make that claim.
 Just know what to answer lah when there’s an audit and you have to pay for the fine/penalty.